ISI-apex/hpsc-bsp/README.md

 The bare metal toolchain is fetched and installed, then used to build (within `${WORKING_DIR}/work/`):

 1. `hpsc-baremetal/trch/bld/trch.elf` - TRCH firmware
-1. `hpsc-baremetal/rtps/bld/rtps.uimg` - RTPS R52 firmware
+1. `hpsc-baremetal/rtps/bld/rtps.uimg` - RTPS R52 firmware (deprecated in favor of RTEMS)
 1. `u-boot-rtps-r52/u-boot.bin` - u-boot for the RTPS R52s

 The host compiler is used to build: